electron/i18n/content/current/pt-BR/docs/tutorial/security.md

 Um WebView criado em um processo de renderização que não possui integração de Node.js habilitada não será capaz de habilitar a integração em si.
 However, a WebView will always create an independent renderer process with its own `webPreferences`.

-É uma boa ideia controlar a criação de novas tags [`<webview>`](../api/webview-tag.md) do processo principal e verificar se suas webPreferences não desativam os recursos de segurança .
+It is a good idea to control the creation of new [`<webview>`][webview-tag] tags from the main process and to verify that their webPreferences do not disable security features.

 ### Por que?

 Desde `<webview>` vive no DOM, eles podem ser criados por um script rodando no seu site mesmo que o nó.
 A integração está desabilitada.

 Electron permite que desenvolvedores desative vários recursos de segurança que controlam um processo de renderização.
-In most cases, developers do not need to disable any of those features - and you should therefore not allow different configurations for newly created [`<webview>`](../api/webview-tag.md) tags.
+In most cases, developers do not need to disable any of those features - and you should therefore not allow different configurations for newly created [`<webview>`][webview-tag] tags.

 ### Como?

-Antes de anexar uma etiqueta [`<webview>`](../api/webview-tag.md) Electron irá disparar o evento `will-attach-webview` no conteúdo da web</code> de hospedagem `.
-Use the event to prevent the creation of <code>webViews` with possibly insecure options.
+Before a [`<webview>`][webview-tag] tag is attached, Electron will fire the `will-attach-webview` event on the hosting `webContents`.
+Use the event to prevent the creation of `webViews` with possibly insecure options.

 ```js
 app.on('web-contents-created', (evento, contents) => {